sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

   <img src="https://user-images.githubusercontent.com/1387653/66709486-a9813900-ed22-11e9-9519-d9a9c098b37d.png" alt="query latency comparison">
 </div>

-The culprit is the index scan within the nested loop.
-Ignore the sequential scan block here, which is a red herring.
+Looking back at [the query plan above](#query-plan), the we can now determine that the culprit drastically affecting performance is the index scan within the nested loop.
+Ignore the sequential scan block here, which is usually suspicious but happens to be a red herring in this case.
 The sequential scan happens in favor of an index because of the small size of the `lsif_data_markers` dataset.
 When the table becomes larger, it is replaced with an efficient index scan.

 **But index scans are supposed to be fast!** Well, they _are_ faster than a sequential scan, but may not be as fast as an index scan that uses a different index, or uses an index in a slightly different way.
 This particular scan fetches rows from the commits table using only `c.repository = l.repository` as the index condition.
 This pulls back literally the entire commit graph for the repository and each row is then filtered based on the remaining conditions.
 There are two multicolumn indexes that _could_ conceivably be used here: one on (`repository`, `commit`) and one on (`repository`, `parent_commit`).
 However, the following filter conditions would require the use of _both_ indexes, which PostgreSQL seems unable to do, or unwilling to do due to an inaccurate query cost estimate.